seasketch/geoprocessing/README.md

 ## Editor setup and style guidelines

-You can use whatever code editor you want, however [VS Code](https://code.visualstudio.com/) provides some nice nice features for Typescript development and this project is configured to take advantage of them including autocompletion, built-in type docs, automatic code formatting on save, hide generated files, run build steps, etc.  To use them simply open the root folder of this repo in VS Code.
-You should be prompted to install recommended workspace extensions on first load, but if you don't you can open the Extensions bar and `filter` for recommended.
+You can use whatever code editor you want, however [VS Code](https://code.visualstudio.com/) provides some nice nice features for Typescript development and this project is configured to take advantage of them.
+To start using them, simply open the root folder of this repo in VS Code.
+* autocompletion
+* built-in type docs
+* hide generated files
+* run build steps, etc
+* geojson file Intellisense and error detection - open a file and hover over features and red error squiggles to get information

+### Extensions

+A number of VSCode extensions are also recommended by the workspace for installation.
+If you are not prompted to install, you will need to go to the Extensions screen and look for the `Workspace recommended`.
+You can filter for this.

 ![Install All extensions screenshot](https://user-images.githubusercontent.com/511063/79138662-be8a6380-7d69-11ea-96f4-20a759192434.png)

+* TSLint - provides
+* Prettier - automatic code formatting on save
+* Map preview - open a geojson file and click the globe icon to view the features on a map in another vscode tab

 ## Make code changes